grafana/loki/docs/sources/clients/promtail/configuration.md

 # Sets the bookmark location on the filesystem.
 # The bookmark contains the current position of the target in XML.
-# When restarting or rolling out promtail, the target will continue to scrape events where it left off based on the bookmark position.
+# When restarting or rolling out Promtail, the target will continue to scrape events where it left off based on the bookmark position.
 # The position is updated after each entry processed.
 [bookmark_path: <string> | default = ""]